 Buttermilk Fried Chicken is one of those finger licking comfort foods that everyone loves but not everyone cooks.
 There is a fair amount of time, labor, dishes, and oil involved when making this Southern favorite, but each tasty morsel will make you smile.

-What chicken works best for buttermilk fried chicken?
+What chicken works best?

 You can totally make boneless skinless buttermilk fried chicken, but it won't turn out like the crispy-on-the-outside moist-and-tender-on-the-inside Southern fried chicken we all dream about.